Xing Hua Mixed-Use Development

 Where is the October 29th 2021 Decision?
 All what I can see is the May 28th, 2021 Decision and it is missing all the Exhibits.
 And what's more, they should not have been allowed to go up to 54 ft just because of that meagre sloped roof.
 Please ask the architects to remove the one mezzanine from the 78th Ave SE building.
 The Code says that the height is 51 ft tall.
 What is going to happen is when the buildings are built as is, people will be looking at it and wondering, like they did with The Hadley, how the building got to be so tall and it is because of the mezzanines.
 And I am sorry, but right-of-way trees are not allowed to be incorporated as part of the development.
 They should not be allowed to remove every single tree, not just on the subject property, but on the right-of-way, as well.
 And it is not fair that they can just pay a fee in lieu.
 And did anyone think to ask the owner, not the architects, what connection he has to Mercer Island.
 Has he even been here?

-fletchsa1 over 2 years ago
+fletchsa1 about 3 years ago

 characters left